milanaryal/milanaryal.github.io/_docs/example-content.md

 -----

-Want to see something else added? <a href="https://github.com/MilanAryal/feedback/issues/new">Open an issue.</a>
+Want to see something else added?
+[Open an issue](//github.com/MilanAryal/ama/issues/new).

 [^fn-sample_footnote]: Handy!
 Now click the return link to go back.